Team-silvortex/.github/profile/README.md

 # Silvortex

-Silvortex is a collection of system-oriented experimental projects.
+Silvortex is a collection of system-oriented experimental projects, focused on building observable, controllable, and programmable systems.

 These projects explore different aspects of: